 Since Federation, Australia has welcomed over 780,000 refugees and, over generations, humanitarian migrants have made huge contributions to the nation’s culture, economy and community.
 In 2015-16, Australia resettled 13,750 refugees, a small proportion of the displaced population around the world.
 People seeking asylum are fleeing danger and persecution, and they face complex challenges of social isolation, language barriers and trauma when they arrive in Australia.

-Today, the Romero Centre provides case coordination services, emergency food and coordination of various supports for accommodation, legal support, trauma counselling, English classes and community events, as well as genuine welcome, to people seeking asylum in Brisbane.
+Today, the Centre (now known as Romero Multicultural Hub) provides case coordination services, emergency food and coordination of various supports for accommodation, legal support, trauma counselling, English classes and community events, as well as genuine welcome, to people seeking asylum in Brisbane.
 You can help support the Romero Centre by small acts, such as making a personal donation, organising a fundraiser, promoting the Centre on Facebook and signing up to the Romero’s newsletter.